Proposals are now being accepted for workshops, short films, and PowerPoint presentations related to women and Buddhism.Read more

 -Christie Chang, Sakyadhita President

-Right: From the First International Buddhist Nuns Conference held December 14-16, 2013 in Bhutan --From the left, Dr. Tashila Zangmo, the Director of the Bhutan Nuns Foundation kneels next to Jetsunma Tenzin Palmo, with Bhikshuni Karma Lekshe Tsomo standing behind them.
-Christie Chang, 2009-2013 Sakyadhita International President stands next to Bhikshuni Tsomo.
-Seated is Jetsun Pema, the Queen Of Bhutan, and the keynote speaker at the conference.
+Right: From the First International Buddhist Nuns Conference held December 14-16, 2013 in Bhutan --From the left, Dr. Tashi Zangmo, Director of the Bhutan Nuns Foundation kneels next to Jetsunma Tenzin Palmo, current Sakyadhita International President; with Bhikshuni Karma Lekshe Tsomo, Sakyadhita International Co-Founder and current Branch & Chapter Coordinator.
+Christie Chang, 2009-2013 Sakyadhita International President stands behind Jetsun Pema, the Queen Mother of Bhutan.